reflectoring/reflectoring.github.io/content/blog/2023/2023-09-16-create-openfeign-http-client.md

 title: "Create an HTTP Client with OpenFeign"
 categories: ["Java"]
 date: 2023-09-16 00:00:00 +0530
-excerpt: "Feign is an HTTP client that allows you to easily make web requests.
+excerpt: "Feign is an HTTP client that allows us to easily make web requests.
 With its simplified and fluent API, it makes consuming RESTful services a breeze."
 image: images/stock/0134-client_sever.png
 url: create-openfeign-http-client
 ---